wenqsun/Model_Inversion/README.md

 Complete the white-box attack implementation.
 Please find the folder whitebox, and run `python train_inversion.py --num_epoch 200`

 Up to now, we assume that we have a generic public dataset to train our GAN and inversion model.

+### 2 May
+TODO: Update the model inversion attack on CIFAR10, CIFAR100 datasets

+Due to an illness, I will complete this task later.